eperry/docker-vpn-openconnect/README.md

 docker exec -it $CID screen -r -p 'OpenConnect'
 ```

-Now you can, CTL-A 1  to swtich to a bash prompt
+Now you can, CTL-a 1  to swtich to a pre-setup bash prompt or use ***screen*** to create more windows

 # Kill the container